Tuesday, January 17, 2017

 NAGA - Naga also called Irago are water elementals that have the upper body of beautiful young maidens and the lower body of an eel (similar to a mermaid).
 Long ago they were believed to reside in both fresh and salt waters of Ibalong.
 They are believed to be able to control water and are benevolent bringers of rain and guardians of treasure.
 The Naga are said to help people when in times of drought by bringing rain.
 Naga was believed to one of the many creatures to greet the descent of the celestial god Bulan on the waters of Ibalong.
 Some stories say that the Bakunawa was the most beautiful and powerful of all the Naga, thus a goddess among the Naga.

-Naga alos called Irago, are serpents related to Oryol, a serpent with a beautiful voice and could change its image to deceive enemies.
+Naga also called Irago, are serpents related to Oryol, a serpent with a beautiful voice and could change its image to deceive enemies.
 Handyong sealed all the serpents inside a huge cave in Mount Hantik.
 They are also called Irago

-TANDAYAG NA OPON - andayang sa Opon, an immense boar that once freely roamed the lands of Ibalong, saw its existence disrupted when human settlers arrived and established their colony.
+TANDAYAG NA OPON - Tandayang sa Opon, an immense boar that once freely roamed the lands of Ibalong, saw its existence disrupted when human settlers arrived and established their colony.
 Revered as the guardian of the plains, the colossal creature became perceived as a menace and a threat by the new inhabitants of Ibalong.
 In response, Baltog, the champion of the settlers, bravely confronted and ultimately defeated Tandayang sa Opon using only his bare hands.

 Tandayang sa Opon - Huge boar that is smart and the guardian of the fields before Men came to Ibalong